plathrop/plathrop.github.io/_posts/2011-11-14-fai-lab-with-virtualbox-part-ii.markdown

 `/srv/fai/config/package_config/DEBIAN`.
-The "DEFAULT" class is applied to every FAI client, and since we're going to be working with multiple distributions, we don't want to use the bundled DEFAULT package_config, which assumes a Debian client.
+The "DEFAULT" class is applied to every FAI client, and since we're going to be working with multiple distributions, we don't want to use the bundled DEFAULT `package_config` file, which assumes a Debian client.

 Finally, we need to create a [hook][8] for the `updatebase` step of the installation to copy the apt files into place inside of the target